lcastrose/GAMEDAY-Challenge/README.md

 - Based on services like: Lambda/Functions and PaaS: S3, RDS, API Gateways

-Every team should complete the following tasks:
+# Every team should complete the following tasks:

-1. Choose a Team Name
+1. Define a Team Name
-2. Choose one of the three challenges
+2. Choose one of the challenges
-3. Decide which cloud to work on the challenge (AWS, Azure, GCP)
+3. Choose cloud to work on the challenge (AWS, Azure, GCP)
 4. Build an Architecture Diagram of the solution
 5. Build the solution to work propertly
+6. Add a Security Feature (NGFW, Prisma Cloud, Prisma SaaS, Prisma Acces, etc)
-6. Prepare a small presentation of the solution for the Judges
+6. Prepare a small presentation of the solution for the Judges (Presentation10 Min max)

-Grading:
+# Grading:

 1. Architecture Diagram - 20% (Use draw.io https://app.diagrams.net/)
 2. Operational Deployment - 30%